Learning Outcomes

 - An equitable lien (charge) if the asset has decreased in value.

-- Pari passu sharing if multiple innocent parties are involved.
+- Pari passu sharing if multiple innocent parties are involved in a mixed fund.

 Key Point Checklist